-Revenants are an addition to the game, being available only with the Heart of Thorns Expansion.
+Revenants are an addition to the game, being available only with one of the expansion (HoT or PoF).
 They draw their power from the Mists, having stances that change their skills during combat.

 After choosing your characters appearance and class, the game asks you to fill some blanks in your character’s story.
-You may choose whichever one you like the most for your character, since none of these actually change your storyline in anyway.
-Finally you choose a name and you enter the world of Tyria.
+Carefully choose what best describes you as it alters some of your storyline directly.

 The game breaks down in three aspects.
 Player vs Environment (PvE), Player vs Player (PvP) and World vs World (Wvw).
 Let’s see what each one of them is about:

 Your main aspect of the game.
 Everybody is friends here, no fights between players.
 You work together doing events, world bosses, dungeons, raiding, storyline etc, etc.